 My research highlights inadequacies in modern theoretical stellar evolution, particularly regarding uncertainties in the physical assumptions invoked in stellar models and the ineffectiveness of treating 1-D convection as an extension of the solar formalism.
 In my dissertation, I provide a suite of statistical methods, modeling techniques, and software tools designed to mitigate these deficits.
 I demonstrate the impact of metallicity on mixing prescriptions, present empirically calibrated convective mixing length parameters for eight stellar objects, and present a software package designed to translate stellar evolutionary information into particle distributions which can serve as initial conditions for 3-D stellar dynamical simulations.
 The research contributing to my doctorate comprises four studies which advance the utility of stellar evolution codes, especially DSEP (The Dartmouth Stellar Evolution Program) and MESA (Modules for Experiments in Stellar Astrophysics).
 Three of the chapters have appeared in (or been accepted to) the Astrophysical Journal

 I attended Bucknell University from 2009 to 2013 and received Bachelor of Science degrees in both physics and mathematics.
-I have participated in three competitive summer research experiences since 2011: two in astrophysics and one in computational physics.
-During my first, I analyzed the emission patterns of three blazars at Bucknell Univeristy and presented my work at AAS.
-During my second, I tested PSF fitting responses in prototype software at Fermi National Accelerator Laboratory under the direction of John Marriner.
-I recently returned from my third, where I spent the term at MIT working on computational physics problems as a software engineer for Lincoln Laboratory.
-Following this, I participated in a week-long intensive course in stellar evolution and MESA programming hosted at UCSB.
+Since my undergraduate sophomore year, I have participated in a number of competitive summer research programs, workshops, and conferences.
+During the summer of 2011, I analyzed the emission patterns of three blazars at Bucknell University's REU program and presented my work at AAS the following winter.
+During the summer of 2012, I tested PSF (point spread function) fitting responses in prototype software at Fermi National Accelerator Laboratory under the direction of Dr. John Marriner.
+In June of 2014, I presented a poster on photometry of metal-poor stars at AAS, and I attended the Grace Hopper Celebration of Women in Computational Science the following October.